Mass in the Catholic Church: Time of celebration of Mass

 Sunday night student Mass at Rockhurst University in Kansas City, Missouri.

 Except during the Paschal Triduum no limits are set for the time of celebrating Mass.
 The traditional rule included in the 1917 Code of Canon Law, forbidding (except to a limited extent on Christmas Night) celebration earlier than one hour before dawn or later than one hour after midday, was relaxed in the liturgical reforms of Pope Pius XII and completely abolished in those of the Second Vatican Council.

-Since the Second Vatican Council, the time for fulfilling the obligation to attend Mass on Sunday or a Holy Day of Obligation begins on the evening of the day before, and most parish churches do celebrate the Sunday Mass also on Saturday evening.
-By long tradition and liturgical law, Mass is not celebrated at any time on Good Friday, but rather the Celebration of the Passion of the Lord (with hosts consecrated at the Mass of the Lord's Supper on Holy Thursday).
-Nor may Mass on Holy Saturday be celebrated before the Easter Vigil (the beginning of the celebration of Easter Sunday, which is customarily begun only after sunset, completing the Easter Triduum which began on Thursday).
+Since the Second Vatican Council, the time for fulfilling the obligation to attend Mass on Sunday or a holy day of obligation begins on the evening of the day before, and most parish churches do celebrate the Sunday Mass also on Saturday evening.
+By long tradition and liturgical law, Mass is not celebrated at any time on Good Friday.
+On Holy Saturday, no Mass may be celebrated before the Easter Vigil—the beginning of the celebration of Easter Sunday—which is customarily begun only after sunset, completing the Easter Triduum which began on Thursday).

 Priests are required to celebrate Mass frequently and are earnestly recommended to do so daily.
 However, "apart from those cases in which the law allows him to celebrate or concelebrate the Eucharist a number of times on the same day, a priest may not celebrate more than once a day," and "a priest may not celebrate the Eucharistic Sacrifice without the participation of at least one of the faithful, unless there is a good and reasonable cause for doing so."

-Priests are required by their posts to celebrate Mass at least on Sundays, for the faithful in their pastoral care.
-The bishop of a diocese and the pastor of a parish are required to celebrate or arrange for another priest to celebrate on every Sunday or Holy Day of Obligation, a Mass "pro populo" – that is, for the faithful entrusted to his care.
+The bishop of a diocese and the pastor of a parish are required to celebrate (or arrange for another priest to celebrate)—on every Sunday and holy day of obligation—a Mass "pro populo", that is, for the faithful entrusted to his care.

 For Latin Church priests, there are a few general exceptions to the limitation to celebrate only one Mass a day.
 By tradition, they may celebrate Mass three times on Christmas Day (the Midnight Mass or "Mass of the Angels", the Dawn Mass or "Shepherd's Mass", and the Day Mass or "Mass of the Divine Word", each of which has its own readings and chants).